UnifyBio/unifybio-site/docs/concepts.md

 Seed data refers to the the portion of reference data which is bulk loaded into UnifyBio databases on creation.
 Due to CANDEL terminology priors, this is sometimes referred to as bootsrap data.
-This is usually data from a standard source, e.g. genes and gene products from HGNC and proteins and epitopes from Uniprot.
-Every UnifyBio should provide seed data (or e.g. scripts for downloading seed data) as part of their software distribution.
+This is usually data from a standards provider, e.g. genes and gene products from HGNC and proteins and epitopes from UniProt.
+Every UnifyBio distribution should provide seed data (or e.g. scripts for downloading seed data) as part of their software distribution.

 ### Import Config Files

-An import config file specifies the mapping from however the data being is being imported (e.g. the ad hoc schema implied by a TSV file's column names) into the particular UnifyBio system's schema.
+An import config file specifies the mapping from the conents of several data files (e.g. the ad hoc schema implied by a TSV file's column names) into the particular UnifyBio system's schema.
 Import config files are specified in detail in the [import config][import-config.md] docs.

-### working directory
+### Working Directory

 The _working directory_ is a directory that the Unify CLI writes to and stores intermediate outputs and representations in while data is being prepared, and which contains all the contents needed to transact data.

-### prepare task
+### Prepare Task

 Before data can be transacted into a Unify system's datomic database and object storage, the import config must be used to create [edn](https://github.com/edn-format/edn) data, which can be